layilin/SP23-33852/about.md

 This project originated from a desire to create an openly accessible edition of James Grainger's *The Sugar-Cane* that could be used for undergraduate and graduate teaching.
 Although *The Sugar-Cane* had largely fallen into obscurity by the early twentieth century, there has been an upsurge of scholarly interest in the text in recent decades, especially as literary historians and others have focused on understanding the histories of Caribbean plantations and slavery, both of which topics *The Sugar-Cane* deals extensively with.
 Just as importantly, scholars have become interested in thinking about how Grainger's poem also could be used to understand histories of indigenous and Afro-Caribbean resistance in the face of colonization and enslavement.
 Our main goal in creating this edition, then, was to translate some of these new insights into an accessible form so that students, as well as researchers, could benefit from them.

 It is worth noting, however, that there are already two modern versions of *The Sugar-Cane* available in print.
 One is John Gilmore' 1999 *Poetics of Empire*, a scholarly edition of *The Sugar-Cane* that contains a wealth of information about the poem and Grainger's sources.
 In fact, we have relied on Gilmore's footnotes to supplement the gaps in our own and want to acknowledge that debt here.
-When appropriate, we also acknowledge Gilmore's work in individual footnotes to our versions of the poem.
+When appropriate, we also acknowledge Gilmore's work in our own footnotes to the poem.
 There is also a version of the poem in Thomas W. Krise's 1999 *Caribbeana*, an excellent anthology of seventeenth- and eighteenth-century writing about the Caribbean.
 Krise's anthology is similar to our edition in spirit, as both are designed for potential use in the classroom.

 Our edition differs from Krise and Gilmore's works, however, in that we take advantage of the flexibility of a digital platform to provide readers with multiple versions of the poem.
 These versions include:

-> A "full text" version
+> —A "full text" version
-> A "page by page" version
+> —A "page by page" version
-> Excerpts from the poem focused on specific themes and grouped under the rubric of the "counter-plantation"
+> —Excerpts from the poem focused on specific themes and grouped under the rubric of the "counter-plantation"
 {:.indented}

 On the homepage, we have grouped the "full text" and "page by page" versions under the heading "The 1764 Edition."
 We have grouped the excerpts under the heading "The Counter-Plantation."
 In what follows, we will explain what we intended each version to do and why we arranged them as we did.